 As one of my previous blogs stated, it is Hmong New Year.
 And I want to clear up some misconceptions of Hmong New Year.
 My blog “Hmong Mating Season” was a joke.
 The tradition of Hmong New Year has changed its form over the past decades in America that it has become a “season.”
 That is why I dubbed it “Hmong Mating Season.”

 Very similar to the corporate transformation of many US holidays (Valentine’s Day, Christmas, Halloween, Easter), Hmong leaders and organizations have turned Hmong New Year into a more secular “corporate” holiday.
 Sometimes the cynical MB believes it is to compete with other Hmong leaders/organizations to say, “Hey, we can make it bigger and better than you.”
-Traditionally, new year festivals were celebrated at different times so people from other communities can attend.
-However, with the recent internal political problems some Hmong new year organizations are having, I am thinking otherwise.
+Traditionally, new year festivals were celebrated at different times so people from other communities / villages can attend.
+However, with the recent internal politics some Hmong new year organizations are having, I am thinking otherwise.